Privacy Notice

 - store and destroy it safely,

-- only collect or keep information that we need,
+- only collect or keep information we need,

 - protect personal information from loss, misuse, unauthorised access and disclosure, and

-- ensure that we use appropriate technical measures to keep information safe.
+- ensure we use appropriate technical measures to keep information safe.

-We only accept complaints on one of our complaint forms which can be filled in online or posted to us.
+We ask that complaints are submitted on a complaint form which can be filled in online, emailed or posted to us.
 When we receive the complaint form, we will create a file on our computer system which holds your personal information.
-We may also open a paper file, which holds the paperwork that you provide to us.

 Contractor information will be held securely in electronic or paper form, with access limited to those staff who need it (who the service is being provided to, finance, etc.)

-When you call us with an enquiry about what we do, we will ask you for your name and contact details, which we usually record in our computerised case management system.
+When you call us with an enquiry, we will ask you for your name and contact details, which we may record in our computerised case management system.
 If your enquiry relates to making a complaint, we might also ask you for additional information about you and/or the name of the individual(s) or firm being complained about.

-When we deal with a complaint, we will usually disclose your name, contact details and the identity of any person acting on your behalf, if you are not dealing with the complaint yourself, to other persons or bodies who may be involved in the investigation of the complaint, such as the complainer, practitioner, firm or professional body.
+When we deal with a complaint, we will usually disclose the complainer's name, contact details and the identity of any person acting on the complainer's behalf, if applicable, to other persons or bodies who may be involved in the investigation of the complaint.
+This could include the practitioner, firm or professional body.

-We will also usually disclose information that you have provided to us about the complaint.
+We will also usually disclose information provided to us about the complaint to other persons or bodies who may be involved in the investigation.
 This information may contain the identity of other individuals who were involved in the matter being complained about.

 Personal information about any individual who is not involved in the complaint will not be disclosed or will be anonymised, where possible.

 We may use your personal information to compile statistics, carry out research and analysis as part of our general oversight function.
-Your personal information will not be published in any of our reports, unless we have sought your consent to do so.
+We will not publish your personal information unless we have sought your consent to do so.

-We may be required to share any of the information you provide to us where we are required to do so by law or to assist in the investigation of any alleged criminal offence.
+We may be share any of the information you provide to us where we are required to do so by law or to assist in the investigation of any alleged criminal offence.

-The information that we receive about a complaint will be kept in our paper and computerised files for the purpose of investigating and deciding the complaint.
+The information we receive about a complaint will be kept in our computerised files for the purpose of investigating and deciding the complaint.
 Investigations can take a long time to complete, so it is not possible to say exactly how long we might keep your information for.

 Personal information provided by our contractors will be retained by us in accordance with the terms of the contract and in accordance with our retention policy.